fpipita/esm-middleware/README.md

 ## Node globals

-Node globals support relies on the libraries listed in the `node-libs-browser` package, which has to be provided as a **peer dependency** to `esm-middleware`.
+Node globals support relies on the existence of a browser implementation of the requested global.

-When a Node global is referenced, `esm-middleware` automatically injects an ESM import declaration for the referenced global into the module scope.
+When a Node global is referenced, `esm-middleware` automatically injects an ESM import declaration for the implementing package into the module scope, as long as the package is installed.

 At the moment, the only recognized global is `Buffer`, which is provided through the `buffer` package: